-As I was reflecting on the curator’s advice, it occurred to me that my library blog could really facilitate the research element of the application process.
-(For new readers to Breakfast in Scarborough, I have visited and written about all 99 branches).
-Although I don’t focus on all the galleries specifically, my posts about the fourteen branches in question offer glimpses into the unique atmosphere of each library-world.
-They can provide art applicants with a sense of which one might serve as the best home for their work.
+As I was reflecting on the curator’s advice, it occurred to me that my library blog could facilitate the research element of the application process.
+(For new readers to Breakfast in Scarborough, I have visited, written about, and photographed all 100 branches).
+The thirteen posts listed below offer glimpses of each library’s unique atmosphere and should give TPL exhibit applicants a sense of which one might best showcase their work.

 Three cheers for art in the libraries!!!